KarelOmab/Drumpler/README.md

 # Drumpler

-`Drumpler` is a sophisticated backend framework designed to rapdily develop RESTful APIs as well as facilitate asynchronous job processing via Drumpler-Mammoth package.
-Leveraging Flask and SQLAlchemy, `Drumpler` offers a robust platform for capturing, storing, and managing HTTP requests.
+`Drumpler` is an advanced framework engineered to streamline the development of secure RESTful APIs that facilitate custom post-processing of incoming HTTP requests.
+Built on the robust foundations of Flask and SQLAlchemy, Drumpler not only captures and stores HTTP requests but also seamlessly integrates with PostgreSQL to ensure scalable data management.
+With Drumpler, you can focus on solely crafting the logic of your desired workflow while it handles the intricacies of API management and job orchestration through its companion component, Mammoth.
+Mammoth leverages the structure established by Drumpler to process queued jobs, allowing developers to specify custom workflow(s) that respond dynamically to incoming data.

 ## High Level Overview
 The framework consists of two main components: